 Be Sure To Sign Up For Our E-mail List to be Notified of Future Classes!

-This may be the last class in Michigan!
+This special class is the only one being offered this year!
 Be sure to attend and bring your friends!

 Registration At Door

 $ 49.00 $

 HRI Members $ 39.00 $